Bio economy by Dalarna

 The trade association for building companies, the cluster ”Byggdialog Dalarna” is a non-profit cluster organisation for the building industry, and the focus is to be at the forefront of sustainable development within the area of building andconstruction materials, as well as supporting and developing the building industry towards more sustainable building concepts.

 Dalarna is home to a large number of companies in the forest industry, covering the whole value chain from forestry to the finished goods.
-There is a vast competence and knowledge within the area of building and construction materials made from wood, and this is hence the focus area for Bioeconomy by Dalarna.
+There are potentials for testbed and sustainable investment opportunities in the bioeconomy in Dalarna.
+These potentials include producing bio-based products using saw dust and potentials of building with wood in sustainable construction.

 For those companies interested in learning more about the building and construction with wood, Dalarna a an excellent choice.